-Starting on July 1, 2020 a total of 77 historic and cultural sites, as well as protected natural areas in Peru, will be free for seniors and children, both national and international.
+Starting July 1, 2020 a total of 77 historic and cultural sites, as well as protected natural areas in Peru, will be free for seniors and children, both national and international.

 Machu Picchu’s grand opening will be here sooner than we expected.
 It’s no wonder the citadel received VIP treatment during the state of emergency.
 In an effort to reactivate the economy and the tourism industry, the government announced the opening of 77 tourist sites around Peru, starting July 1, 2020.